Ensure wireless network connections use proper strong encryption for authentication and transmission |

 Use of proper secure protocols can help to prevent eavesdropping across wireless networks and minimize the risk of data breaches.
 This query lists all wireless network connections that are configured on the endpoints and shows their configurations, such as type of authentication protocol being user, level of encryption and more.
 Connections with weak encryption (such as WEP) are flagged as non-compliant, because they cannot be used as a security control for authentication or transmission.

-Sign-up for Action1 Free Edition to streamline compliance efforts for your network of endpoints.
-Such as you can simplify assessments of 4.1.1: Wireless Networks with Strong Encryption for Authentication for your internal or external auditors, create instant or regular compliance reports that prove your compliance while reducing the costs.
+Sign-up for Action1 Free Edition to receive real-time alerts and view instant data from your endpoints, such as alert on 4.1.1: Wireless Networks with Strong Encryption for Authentication created, deleted or modified or run live or scheduled queries with the ability to export to CSV or Excel.
 Action1 Endpoint Security Platform is entirely SaaS, with online web interface (no management tools to install) and it has zero cost for basic functionality.
-Running in the Cloud, Action1 discovers all of your endpoints within seconds and allows you to pass compliance audits and maintain continuous compliance with ease.
+Running in the Cloud, Action1 discovers all of your endpoints in seconds and you can query your entire network in plain English.

 Keywords: Ensure wireless network connections use proper strong encryption for authentication and transmission,Action1 4.1.1: Wireless Networks with Strong Encryption for Authentication.

 Find more information on 4.1.1: Wireless Networks with Strong Encryption for Authentication at Microsoft TechNet.